danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 <h2 style="background:orange;"> Level 2.5: Splitting Locks for Performance
 Reasons</h2>

-We've locked at a pile of functional reasons for complicating the locking design, but sometimes you need to add more fine-grained locking for performance reasons.
+We've looked at a pile of functional reasons for complicating the locking design, but sometimes you need to add more fine-grained locking for performance reasons.
 This is already getting dangerous, because it's very tempting to tune some microbenchmark just because we can, or maybe delude ourselves that it will be needed in the future.
 Therefore only complicate your locking if:

-* You have actual real world benchmarks with workloads relevant to users that show measurbale gains outside of statistical noise.
+* You have actual real world benchmarks with workloads relevant to users that show measurable gains outside of statistical noise.

 * You've fully exhausted architectural changes to outright avoid the overhead, like io_uring pre-registering file descriptors locally to avoid manipulating